kurehajime/gaemu/README.md

 ## What is

-gaemu is local server for Google App Engine.
+gaemu is local server for Google App Engine(Standard Environment).

 gaemu provides a reverse proxy and a static contents server.